faizan-devyst/devflow-ai/README.md

 - Grounded Q&A chat whose answers cite the exact files and line ranges.
 - An automatically generated onboarding guide (overview, architecture, key modules, where to start).

+**Roles & access**
+- Three roles: a single **Owner** (seeded manually), **Team Leads**, and **Members**.
+- **Invite-only.** There is no public sign-up.
+The Owner creates teams and invites Team Leads and Members; Team Leads can invite Members into their own teams.
+Each invitee gets an email link to set their password and join.
+- The Owner manages every team; Team Leads manage people within the teams they lead, all from a dedicated Team page.

 **Foundation**
-- Secure auth with Better Auth (email and password plus Google sign in).
+- Secure auth with Better Auth (email and password), gated behind invitations.
 - Team workspaces.
 Standups and repositories are scoped per team.
 - Bring your own keys.
 The app calls Anthropic, OpenAI, and Resend with the keys you provide.